nonblocking/mashroom/packages/plugin-packages/mashroom-portal-tabify-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

-Adds a portal app that turns the app area it is placed in automatically into a tabbed container.
+Adds a Portal App that turns the app area it is placed in automatically into a tabbed container.

 ## Usage